 Our Moraine is home to a stunning and diverse array of wild and at-risk species.
 Protecting land on the Moraine means protecting habitats where they thrive.

-This includes common wild species you love, including Red Fox, Pileated Woodpecker, and Redbacked Salamander.
+This includes common wild species you love, including the White-tailed Deer, Hairy Woodpecker, and Green Frog.

 And it also includes at-risk species, including the endangered Butternut, threatened Meadowlark and species of special concern Monarch Butterfly.